 Even if you don’t have a huge estate or millions of dollars, having a Will and Trust means you’ve been able to document what everyone should know about how you’d like your legacy to be handled.
 Who will get assets and property, who should care for your children, even what medical care you would or would not want, can all be expressed through a complete, comprehensive Estate Plan.

 PRO TIP: Setting up a Trust or Will has never been easier.
 Online Estate Planning companies like Trust & Will are making the process simple, quick and most importantly, affordable.
-You can set up a complete Trust, write your Will or even establish guardianship for your children in just a few minutes with a few clicks.
+You can set up a Trust or write your Will in just a few minutes with a few clicks.

 3. Set Up Your Digital Legacy